 Hikers with concerns about twisted ankles, or previous ankle injuries, will want a stable, supportive boot.
 And, we've tested hiking boots like nobody ever has before with hundreds of miles of hiking over all kinds of terrain.
 Below are our three favorite men's hiking boots from our review:

 Down is the lightest and warmest insulator you can find, but not all down jackets are created equal.
-We've spent months testing more than 100 of the best down jackets for both men and women to find our favorites.
+We've spent months testing more than 100 of down jackets for both men and women to find our favorites.

 A quality base layer is the kick-off point of having functional clothing set up for getting outside to play.
 Our expert review will help you find the perfect base layer top to regulate body temperature, wick away moisture, and keep you comfortable.